 Chunky wedges of red onions roast alongside the sweet potatoes and chicken for an extra layer of flavor.
 They too become caramelized from the chicken marinade that runs off and coats them.

-For this easy oven baked chicken breasts recipe, you only need a few common pantry staples:
+For this easy brown sugar baked chicken dinner, you only need a few common pantry staples:

 - Sweet potatoes